laurenperez/SEIR-Flex-2.22.22-Sasquatch/src/course-materials/react-fundamentals/week-15/day-1/lecture-materials/group-work-and-project-management.md

 [`git rebase`](https://git-scm.com/docs/git-rebase)

 Rebasing rewrites history.
 This adds the commits from another branch and puts your commits on top of your branch.
 (Actually it puts _new copies_ of your commits on top).
-Typically, we rebase `master` from another branch.
+Typically, we rebase `main` from another branch.
 This does not add an extra merge-commit.

-**Ex**: From some branch: `git rebase master` will take anything that was added to master since branched off (or last rebased) and put those commits _before yours_.
+**Ex**: From some branch: `git rebase main` will take anything that was added to main since branched off (or last rebased) and put those commits _before yours_.
 Your commits are then added on top of your branch.

 Technically, `git pull` is a shorthand for `git fetch origin HEAD` together with `git merge origin/HEAD`.
 In other words, `pull` is an alias for fetching the changes from origin and merging them into the local copy of the branch.  adding the `--rebase` flag to `pull` will rebase rather than merge, thereby not adding a merge commit to your history but carrying with it additional pain when conflicts emerge.